-IHS offers support to scholars organizing or participating in Conference Panels.
-In addition to logistical support, IHS may cover travel costs and registration fees.
-Key subject areas for 2019-2020 conferences include free speech, civil exchange, liberty, equality, market dynamism and social stability.
+IHS offers support to scholars organizing in Conference Panels, including financial assistance and access to a network of scholars.
+Key subject areas for 2019–2020 conferences include free speech, civil exchange, liberty, equality, market dynamism, and social stability.

 About our Research Workshops